 A facial recognition system is a computer application that automatically identifies or verifies a person from a digital image or a video frame.
 One method is to compare selected facial features from the image and a facial database.
-The Pinellas County Sheriff's Office has partnered with the Florida Department of Highway Safety and Motor Vehicles to participate with the FACES System.
-As of January 2013, the PCSO and partnering agencies can search the entire dataset of Florida driver's licenses.

 Face structure contains unique landmarks, peaks, and valleys that make up facial features.
 Facial recognition defines these landmarks as "nodal points."
 Each human face has more than 100 nodal points.
 These points are measured, creating a numerical representation called an algorithm and then searched against other images with matching features.
 For example, an algorithm may analyze the relative position, size, and/or shape of the eyes, nose, cheekbones, and jaw.